robertpyke/rp_clustering-rgeo-activerecord/README.md

 #
 #     If no +:grid_size+ is given, clusters will consist of all 'equal'
 #     geometries.
 E.g. all points at the same
-#     postion (x,y) will be pulled together to form a single cluster.
+#     position (x,y) will be pulled together to form a single cluster.
 #     This is actually just a Group By of your +attr_to_cluster+.
 #
 # [:cluster_geometry_count] if set to true, the query will select, for